-Known in its native tongue as Cerdin Darren Fach, the Ley’s Whitebeam (Sorbus leyana) is widely considered to be Wales’ rarest tree.
-One of thirty-four species of Sorbus in Great Britain, it mostly grows as a shrub with its trunk pressed close against rock faces though in more exposed areas it’s also known to form an erect tree.
+Known in its native tongue as Cerdin Darren Fach, the Ley’s Whitebeam (Sorbus leyana) is widely considered to be one of Wales’ rarest trees.
+One of thirty-four species of Sorbus in Great Britain, it mostly grows as a shrub with its trunk pressed close against rock faces though in more exposed areas, it’s also known to form an erect tree.

 Discovered and named in the 19th Century after the botanist and vicar, Reverend Augustin Ley, Sorbus leyana is thought to have evolved as a natural hybrid between Mountain Ash (S. aucuparia) and either Rock Whitebeam (S. rupicola) or Grey Whitebeam (S. porrigentiformis).

-Since its discovery, quarrying around its native habitat has destroyed many of its former sites and now roughly 15 individual trees are left clinging to steep limestone cliffs at just two sites in the Brecon Beacons.
+Since its discovery, quarrying around its native habitat has destroyed many of its former sites and now roughly 11 individual trees are left clinging to steep limestone cliffs at just two sites in the Brecon Beacons.
 With so few individual plants left in the wild, the greatest threats are now largely from grazing, trampling and the species’ own low reproduction.
-It’s also extremely restricted in its range with an estimated extent of occurrence (EOO) of just 0.168 km2 (Rich et al. 2005).
+Woodland regeneration is also threatening this species, as shading prevents flowering and fruiting.
+It is also extremely restricted in its range.

-Whilst both of its remaining locations receive limited protection as Sites of Special Scientific Interest and a small number of plants raised from seed have been incorporated into the wild population, S. leyana continues to face severe threats and was therefore assessed by the IUCN as Critically Endangered (CR).
+Whilst both of its remaining locations receive limited protection as Sites of Special Scientific Interest and a small number of plants raised from seed have been incorporated into the wild population, S. leyana continues to face severe threats and was therefore assessed as Critically Endangered (CR).

 Rich, T., Houston, L., Robertson, A. and Proctor, M. 2010.
 Whitebeams, Rowans and Service Trees of Britain and Ireland.
 Botanical Society of the British Isles, London.